Pattake History, Family Crest & Coats of Arms

 The surname Pattake was first found in Sussex where one of the first records of the family was Aelfricus (Aefric) Puttoc (died 1051) Archbishop of York (1023-1041) and Bishop of Worcester.
 He may have been the bishop who crowned Harold Harefoot king of England in 1036.
 However, when Harthacnut became king, he and others were charged to disinter Harold's body and throw it away.
 By the Battle of Hastings they had branched westward to Somerset where Aluried Puttoch held estates at that time.

-Important Dates for the Pattake family
+Early History of the Pattake family

 This web page shows only a small excerpt of our Pattake research.
 Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Pattake History in all our PDF Extended History products and printed products wherever possible.